-- Tank and collection tank for heat-transfer fluid (e.g. glycol/water)24 - Heat exchanger, including pumps, valves etc. - Integration of control with the existing plant
+- Solar collectors - Transmission pipeline - Tank storage - Tank and collection tank for heat-transfer fluid (e.g. glycol/water) - Heat exchanger, including pumps, valves etc. - Integration of control with the existing plant

 A schematic drawing of a solar thermal system integrated with a district heating grid can be seen in Figure 4.